Pilladian/ml-attack-framework/attribute-inference-attack/README.md

 # Attribute Inference Attack
 > Original Repository: https://github.com/Pilladian/attribute-inference-attack

 Given a target machine learning model, an *Attribute Inference Attack* aims to infer attributes of the training data.
 In our case we have the target model trained to predict the gender (male, female) of a person.
 The attribute we want to infer is race.
-Therefor we train an attacker model (1) based on the output posterior of the target model and (2) based on the output of the last hidden layer of the target model.
+Therefor we train an attack model (1) based on the output posterior of the target model and (2) based on the output of the last hidden layer of the target model.

 ## Target Model